isaacs/blog.izs.me/src/posts/2024/regarding-autism-self-diagnosis.md

 accommodations.
-But doing the work of self diagnosis *ahead of* an official screening by a psychotherapist or psychiatrist is unfortunately a critical step if you want to avoid being harmfully misdiagnosed and potentially subjected to drugs and treatment that are unhelpful or even profoundly harmful.
+But doing the work of self diagnosis *ahead of* an official screening by a psychotherapist or psychiatrist is unfortunately a critical step if you want to avoid being misdiagnosed and potentially subjected to drugs and treatment that are unhelpful or even profoundly harmful.

 Self diagnosis never once made me "feel special".
 I don't feel special to be autistic.
 In fact, I felt a lot *more* "special"